-I have just returned from visiting my family out of town.
+Several years ago I had a pivotal moment pertaining to heart health.
+I had just returned from visiting my family out of town.
 We celebrated my aunt and uncle’s 50th wedding anniversary.
 What an amazing milestone and achievement!

-This event got me thinking about family, longevity and the future.
-After all, almost a million Americans – 920,000 to be exact – will have a heart attack in the next year.
+This event got me thinking about family, longevity, and the future.
+According to statistics, almost a million Americans – 920,000 to be exact – will have a heart attack in the next year.
 Worse, not all of them will have had any warning signs.

-Obviously, everyone’s health situation is different and none of this information in this article is not medical advice.
+Obviously, everyone’s health situation is different and nothing I share in this article is medical advice.
 That said, I hope that the following statistics and general ideas for living a healthier life give you plenty to discuss with your doctor on your next visit.

-Heart disease remains the number 1 cause of death worldwide, with 17.3 million deaths each year.
+Heart disease remains the #1 cause of death worldwide, with 17.3 million deaths each year.
 In addition, stroke is the number 2 global killer.

 Do you know what the most common symptom of heart disease is?
 Sudden death.
 Now, I always thought a symptom was a warning sign that could scare me into action… but there is no action after death.